 Conclusion

-The steps given in this blog post is not limited to just the desktop shortcut.
-You can modify the powershell script to target any location of any file type and deploy the powershell script using Intune to delete targeted file.
+The steps provided in this blog post are not limited to just deleting desktop shortcuts.
+You can customize the PowerShell script to target any file location and type.
+Deploying this modified script using Intune allows you to delete the specified targeted file across end-user devices.